Skin Care Do's

 - Don't use lanolin, coal tar or petrolatum-based products if you have sensitive skin.

-- Don't use abrasive or rough washcloths for skin care.
+- Don't use abrasive or rough washcloths for skin care and wound healing.

 - Don't scratch dry, itching areas.